 Sylvester Karimi, locally known as Stalone, has worked with the Ornithology section in the Zoology department of the National Museum of Kenya for the last 16 years.
 Here he has assisted on avian flu surveillance, annual water fowl census and migration ringing in Tsavo National Park.
 Lending his expertise to short-term projects has taken him around the country: GPS collaring endemic Aberdare cisticolas in the Aberdare ranges, telemetry tracking the endangered Taita thrush in the Taita hills, ringing Papyrus gonolek by Lake Victoria and surveying Kori bustards in Marsabit.
 His ornithological work has also taken him on international expeditions along Israeli migration routes, Hungary with the Earthwatch and Taiwan for behavioural observation work, to name but a few!
 He has been dividing his time between Nairobi and Mpala Research Centre for the last four years.
-Although it was the grey-capped social weavers that brought him here, he is now a full-time member of the Vulturine Guineafowl Project.
-Needless to say he will be worth his weight in gold with his knowledge and experience in handling birds.
-To date, very little is known about these striking birds and Sylvester is keen to find out more about their moulting and how plumage changes throughout the life stages.
+Although it was the grey-capped social weavers that brought him here, he then spent 18 months as a full-time member of the Vulturine Guineafowl Project.